The reason

 The results

 The layout of a store plays an important role in the buying process, especially in a large store.
 The placement of a product affects not only its visibility but its desirability.
-Thermal or video-based people counters can determine the areas of the store that are the most traveled.
+Thermal or image processing-based people counters can determine the areas of the store that are the most traveled.
 By comparing that information with transaction history, store owners can determine the success of certain shelves, displays or areas of the store.

 Knowing difference in success between Shelf A and Shelf B is not only a good gauge for product placement, but is also the secret to scoring your in-store marketing campaigns.
 You can determine which areas are the best to place posters, kiosks or coupons.
 And by analyzing in-store traffic reports and sales transactions, you can see how many people responded to a promotion and what percentage of those people made purchases.
 These metrics give your advertising efforts a leg to stand on.